-Amber Alert Issued for Baby Allegedly Abducted by Her Father — a Sex Offender — From Virginia Gas Station
+Virginia Baby Allegedly Abducted by Her Dad, a Sex Offender, Is In ‘Extreme Danger,’ Police Say; Amber Alert Issued

 Kennedy is a registered sex offender in North Carolina who was recently released from jail on drug distribution charges on a $250,000 bond.

-Troopers said Kennedy may be traveling in a four-door gold Suzuki with North Carolina tags FAA-1873.
+Troopers said Kennedy may be traveling in a four-door gold 2007 Suzuki Forenza with a North Carolina license plate of either EKZ 5093 or FAA 1873.

 Kennedy was last seen headed eastbound on Route 58 possibly headed to North Carolina, according to police.